DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 # Motifs for Mindbreak Areas
 - Post processing change
 - Background ambience in the areas
-- Mindbreak splotches as decals or some shit
+- Mindbreak splotches as decals or something
-- Dissolve shader for
+- Dissolve shader for enemy wave spaces.

+# Journal
+- Converting the pause menu into the journal
+-